kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 ```

 ### Step 4 - ***Image Repository***
+The image used in this lab for the 9300 is downloadable from here [Amsterdam-17.03.03 MD](https://software.cisco.com/download/home/286315874/type/282046477/release/Amsterdam-17.3.3)

 1. **Image Repository** should be populated with the image of the network device you wish to deploy.
 You can import the image using the **+Import** link which will open a popup allowing you to choose a file from the local file system, or allow you to reference a URL for either HTTP or FTP transfer.
-You then indicate whether the file is Cisco or 3rd Party and click import.
-Once the file is imported if there is no instance of the device on the system you can go into the imported images section and assign it to a specific type of device.
-Select the image and mark it as golden for PnP to use it. **(required)**
+2. You then indicate whether the file is Cisco or 3rd Party and click import.
+3. Once the file is imported if there is no instance of the device on the system you can go into the imported images section and assign it to a specific type of device.

-Upload image located here...
+4. Select the image and mark it as golden for PnP to use it. **(required)**

 ## Lab Section 2 - DNA Center Onboarding Template Preparation
-Once you have built your onboarding template you then have to let **DNA Center** know where you want to use the template.
-We will assume at this point you have already built out the template for use.
-You would then follow the following steps:
+You can create onboarding templates within the ***Templating Tool*** within **DNA Center**.
+Go to the ***Templating Tool*** to complete the next task.

 ### Step 1 - ***Create an Onboarding Template***
-Create an Onboarding Template in the Templating tool using the [Template](./templates/Platinum-Onboarding.txt) located within this lab.
-If using DNAC 2.1.X and upward importing the Template and settings as already built using the [JSON](./templates/Platinum_Onboarding_Template.json) file.
+Import an Onboarding Template in the Templating tool using the [JSON](./templates/Platinum_Onboarding_Template.json) file.
+If using DNAC prior release to 2.1.2.X then build the [Template](./templates/Platinum-Onboarding.txt) located within this lab.

-The Onboarding template has the minimal configuration to bring up device connectivity withe DNAC.
+The Onboarding template has the minimal configuration to bring up device connectivity with DNAC.
+Below is for explanation purposes only.
+(Please Import the Template JSON above)

 ```
 ##<------Onboarding-Template------->